Skip to Content

 • Avoid involving your child in adult disagreements or discussing court details in front of them.

-• Be cautious about posting on social media, since screenshots can be used in court.
+• Be cautious about posting on social media.
+Screenshots can be used in court.

-• Seek legal guidance early so you understand your options before signing agreements or making big changes.
+• Seek legal guidance early so you understand your options before signing agreements or making significant changes.

-At the same time, some behaviors can harm both your child and your case.
-Withholding parenting time that has been ordered, moving without proper notice, or sending hostile messages to the other parent can all be raised in court.
-If you believe your child is in immediate danger, it is important to talk with an attorney promptly about lawful ways to address safety concerns.
+Some behaviors can also harm your child and your case.
+Withholding parenting time that has been ordered, moving without proper notice, or sending hostile messages to the other parent can all be raised against you in court.
+If you believe your child is in immediate danger, speak with an attorney promptly about lawful ways to address safety concerns, including emergency or temporary orders.

-When you contact our custody attorney team, we talk with you about the specific dynamics in your family.
-We then walk you through the likely steps ahead, such as mediation, status conferences, or temporary orders hearings.
-Our aim is to give you a clear picture of the process so you can focus on supporting your child and preparing for each stage rather than reacting in crisis mode.
+When you contact our custody attorney team, we discuss the specific dynamics in your family and walk you through the likely steps ahead: mediation, status conferences, or temporary orders hearings.
+Our aim is to give you a clear picture of the process so you can focus on supporting your child rather than reacting in crisis mode.

-We are also deeply committed to diversity and justice.
+We are deeply committed to diversity and justice.
 Our team regularly represents clients from a wide range of cultural, linguistic, and religious backgrounds.
-For families with immigration concerns, our combined work in family law and immigration allows us to consider how status issues might interact with a custody case.
-Our goal is that every client feels respected and understood, regardless of background.
+For families with immigration concerns, our combined work in family law and immigration allows us to consider how status issues might interact with a custody case, including questions involving travel, relocation, or long-term planning, all within a single consultation rather than sending you to a separate firm.

-Complex situations are common in custody cases.
+Complex custody situations are common.
 Parents may live in different cities, one parent may be considering a move, or extended family members may provide much of the day-to-day care.
-We work to find creative, workable solutions in these situations, whether that involves tailored possession schedules, detailed communication plans, or other practical arrangements that can be presented to the court.
+We work to develop creative, workable solutions in these situations, whether that means tailored possession schedules, detailed communication plans, or other practical arrangements.
+Client reviews are available on our website if you’d like to read about others’ experiences with our team.

-Above all, we strive to keep you informed.
-We explain what is happening, why it matters, and what choices you have at each point.
-Our intention is not only to pursue the best possible outcome for your children, but also to reduce the stress that comes with a custody case.
-If you are looking for a custody lawyer in Denton for thoughtful guidance, our team is ready to talk with you about your options.
+Through every stage, we keep you informed.
+We explain what is happening, why it matters, and what choices you have.
+Our focus is on seeking a strong outcome for your children while reducing the stress that comes with a custody case.

 Frequently Asked Questions

-Judges in Denton County generally apply the Texas “best interest of the child” standard.
-They look at each parent’s involvement, the child’s needs, home stability, safety issues, and sometimes the child’s preferences.
-Our child custody lawyer can help you present clear information about your parenting so the court can see the full picture.
+Judges in Denton County apply the Texas “best interest of the child” standard.
+They consider each parent’s involvement, the child’s needs, home stability, safety issues, and sometimes the child’s preferences.
+Our child custody attorneys can help you present a clear picture of your parenting so the court has information to evaluate your case fully.

-You can start by following any existing orders, staying involved in school and activities, and avoiding conflict in front of your child.
-It is also wise to document your parenting time and seek legal advice before signing agreements.
+Start by following any existing orders, staying involved in school and activities, and avoiding conflict in front of your child.
+Document your parenting time and seek legal advice before signing agreements.
 We can review your situation and suggest steps tailored to your case.

 We make communication a priority.
-Our team works to return calls, respond to messages, and keep you updated on court dates and developments.
-We explain what each step means in plain language so you understand your options.
-Our goal is that you never feel neglected or uninformed.
+Our team returns calls, responds to messages, and keeps you updated on court dates and developments.
+We explain each step in plain language so you understand your options.
+Our goal is that you feel informed at every point in the process.

-Yes, we regularly assist families whose custody matters intersect with immigration questions.
-We consider how status concerns might affect travel, relocation, or long-term planning.
-Because Mathur Law Offices, P.C. also handles immigration cases, we can discuss both family law and status issues during your consultation.
+Yes.
+We regularly assist families whose custody matters intersect with immigration questions, including how status concerns might affect travel, relocation, or long-term planning.
+Because Mathur Law Offices, P.C. handles immigration cases in-house, we can address family law and immigration questions together in a single consultation.

-The length of a custody case in Denton County depends on factors such as court schedules, how contested the issues are, and whether parents reach mediation agreements.
-Some matters resolve within months, while others take longer.
-We can outline typical timelines after learning more about your circumstances.
+The timeline depends on factors such as court schedules, how contested the issues are, and whether parents reach a mediation agreement.
+Some matters resolve within months.
+Others take longer.
+We can walk you through typical timelines once we learn more about your circumstances.

 Contact Us for Your Consultation